lovette/jsonlogalert/README.md

 ## Sources

 Sources define the logs to scan and how to parse them.
-Each top level directory defines a log source, either one or more log files or a systemd journal.
+Each top level directory defines a log source: either one or more log files or a systemd journal.
-A source directory must contain a `source.yaml` configuration file that define the options for the source.
-Source configurations inherit and override main configuration options.
-(Relevant command line arguments override all options.)
 If a source only has one service, the service can be defined in the source directory.
 All enabled sources are scanned by default.
 Specific sources can be enabled with the `--source` command line option and the `sources` configuration file directive.

 ### Source options

+A source directory must contain a `source.yaml` configuration file that define the options for the source.
+Source configurations inherit and override main configuration options.
+Options defined in the source apply to all services.
+(Relevant command line arguments override all options.)

+Sources can set options described below.
+These options also apply to [services](#services).

 | Directive                   | Type   | Description |
 | -------                     | ----   | ----------- |